yuanpaner/Recommender_prj/README.md

 - [ ] try to build a filter to get high quality neighbors to measure the similarity instead of using all the other users/items to save computation.
 - [ ] try to use `KNNWithMeans()` to do the user-based CF

+- [ ] try Apache Spark if I have chance

 **According to the output, the user-based CF is very different from the item-based one.**